A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization: Introduction

 \section{Introduction}

-In the maximum generalized flow problem, we are given a directed graph $G=(V,E)$ with a sink node $t\in V$ and gain factors $\gamma_e> 0$ on the edges.
-Flow entering at edge $e$ gets rescaled by the factor $\gamma_e> 0$ when traversing the edge.
-The goal is to maximize the amount of flow sent to the sink.
-The problem has a rich history: it was first formulated by Kantorovich \cite{kantorovich} in 1939, in the same paper where Linear Programming was introduced.
-We refer the reader to \cite[Chapter 15]{amo} for applications of the model.
+In the maximum generalized flow problem, we are given a directed graph $G=(V,E)$ with a sink node $t\in V$.
+Every arc $e\in E$ has a positive capacity and a positive gain factor $\gamma_e> 0$.
+Flow entering an arc $e$ gets rescaled by the factor $\gamma_e$ when traversing the arc; the goal is to maximize the amount of flow sent to the sink.
+The generalized flow model dates back to Kantorovich's seminal 1939 paper~\cite{kantorovich}, the same paper that formally introduced linear programming.

+Generalized flow networks can model transportation of a commodity through a network, such as a liquid or gas through pipelines, where loss is experienced.
+Nodes can also represent different types of entities that can be converted into each other at certain conversion rates.
+For example, in financial networks, the nodes can represent various equities, and arcs correspond to possible trades.
+Generalized flows can also be used to model generalized assignment problems, such as assigning raw materials to final products where gain factors can encode the efficiency of the processing.
+We refer the reader to Ahuja et al.~\cite[Chapter 15]{amo} for further applications of the model.

-Early combinatorial algorithms have been developed by Dantzig \cite{dantzig63} and by Onaga \cite{onaga66}.
-The first polynomial-time combinatorial algorithm was given by Goldberg, Plotkin, and Tardos \cite{Goldberg91} in 1991.
-A large number of weakly polynomial algorithms were developed in the subsequent 20 years, e.g. \cite{Cohen94,Fleischer02,Goldfarb96,Goldfarb02a,Goldfarb97,Goldfarb02,Kapoor96, Radzik04,Restrepo09,Tardos98,Vegh11,Wayne02}.
-Among these algorithms, the best running times are the $O(m^{1.5}n^2\log B)$ interior point method by Kapoor and Vaidya \cite{Kapoor96}; and the $O(mn(m+n\log n)\log B)$ combinatorial algorithm by Radzik \cite{Radzik04}.
-The interior point method of Daitch and Spielman \cite{daitch} finds an additive $\varepsilon$-approximate solution in $\tilde O(m^{3/2}\log^2(B/\varepsilon))$.
-However, this algorithm cannot be used to obtain an exact solution, and has the restrictive assumption that $\gamma_e\le 1$ for all arcs.
-In the running time bounds, $n$ denotes the number of nodes, and $m$ the number of edges of the graph, while $B$ is usually the largest integer in the description of the gain factors, capacities, and node demands.
+Early combinatorial algorithms were developed by Dantzig~\cite{dantzig63} and by Onaga~\cite{onaga66}.
+The first polynomial-time combinatorial algorithm was given by Goldberg, Plotkin, and Tardos~\cite{Goldberg91} in 1991.
+A large number of weakly polynomial algorithms were developed in the subsequent 20 years~\cite{Cohen94,Fleischer02,Goldfarb96,Goldfarb02a,Goldfarb97,Goldfarb02,Kapoor96, Radzik04,Restrepo09,Tardos98,Vaidya89,Vegh11,Wayne02}.
+Let $n$ denote the number of nodes, $m$ the number of arcs of the graph, and let be $B$ be the largest integer in the description of the gain factors, capacities, and node demands.
+Among the previous algorithms, the best running times are the $O(m^{1.5}n^2\log (nB))$ interior point method by Vaidya~\cite{Vaidya89}; and the $O(mn(m+n\log n)\log B)$ combinatorial algorithm by Radzik~\cite{Radzik04}.
+Interior point methods can obtain fast approximate solutions for lossy networks, i.e. if $\gamma_e\le 1$ for all arcs.
+The result of Daitch and Spielman~\cite{daitch} finds an additive $\varepsilon$-approximate solution in $\tilde O\left(m^{3/2}\log^2(B/\varepsilon)\right)$, recently improved by Lee and Sidford~\cite{lee2014} to $\tilde O\left(m\sqrt{n}\log^{O(1)}(B/\varepsilon)\right)$.\footnote{The notation $\tilde O(.)$ hides further polylog$(m)$ factors.} However, these results do not obtain an exact solution.